Immigration & Naturalization

 In the light of family and local history, each immigrant is the sine qua non of America.
 Yet researchers will say they are stuck because they cannot find any records.
 The myth that illiterate European peasants left no records in their homeland or in America is disproved by the fact that there are numerous collections of immigration and ethnic documents.
 You may, in fact, drown in the volume of available materials.
 The misfortune of most researchers is that they don't spend enough time to use the available records properly.

 You may save yourself time and effort by concentrating on the passenger arrival records created for the United States government.
-In the course of your genealogical journey you should observe the following: the general background and history of passenger arrival records the genealogical value and contents of arrival records the availability of passenger records and indexes appropriate search strategies such as the use of indexes.
+In the course of your genealogical journey, you should observe the following: the general background and history of passenger arrival records, the genealogical value and contents of arrival records, the availability of passenger records, and appropriate search strategies such as the use of indexes.

 You can learn the general background of United States passenger records by studying selected sources.
 Major research centers such as the Genealogical Library in Salt Lake City have books on sailing vessels, migration, naturalization, ethnic groups, Ellis Island, and the like.